 The effects that GHB has on a user may be different from one person to the next.
-They may depend on certain factors, such as stomach contents at the time of consumption, whether or not the drug was used in conjunction with other substances, and individual biology.
+Factors like stomach contents, whether a person used other substances, and individual biology can cause the effects to vary.
 However, effects are usually experienced within 10–20 minutes, and about 45–90 minutes later, they will often begin to subside.
-Sleepiness or grogginess may be encountered for perhaps up to 12 hours after use.
+Sleepiness or grogginess may occur for up to 12 hours after use.

 But despite GHB’s illegal status, it is still manufactured in clandestine labs and trafficked around the world.
 Because the ban has made GHB somewhat more challenging to obtain, some people have begun to seek out GBL as an alternative.

 GBL (gamma-butyrolactone) is a “prodrug” of GHB that has a variety of commercial and industrial uses.
 For example, it is commonly found in pain strippers, nail polish remover and stain remover as a solvent.
 Because of its chemical similarity, GBL, although a biologically inactive compound, metabolizes in the body to produce a drug.
 Furthermore, its effects are indistinguishable.

 Unfortunately, however, GBL is also 2-3 times as potent as GHB, and its effects take place much more rapidly.
 This places users at an even higher risk of overdose than GHB, although the effects of either drug can be very severe and include life-threatening CNS depression, respiratory arrest, coma, and death.

 In fact, an unintentional overdose of both substances is very easy.
 Even half of a millimeter of GBL or half of a dram of GHB in excess of a moderate dose can induce a deep sleep, where the person could potentially aspirate on their own vomit.